-Living in Singapore, we can’t ignore our CPF account balances.
-Each month, we make mandatory CPF contributions of up to 37% of our salary.
-Over three to four decades in the workforce, our CPF balances can compound into a substantial amount.
+We can’t ignore our CPF account savings in Singapore.
+Each month, we make mandatory CPF contributions worth up to 37% of our salary.
+Doing this over three to four decades in the workforce, our CPF balances can compound to a substantial amount – that will ultimately provide lifelong income in our senior years via monthly CPF LIFE payouts.

 Understanding how the CPF system works, and the interest rates it pays, allows us to maximise the scheme and make better financial decisions.